-Anyone exhibiting symptoms associated with COVID-19 not explained by a chronic health condition should not be present in a CVES facility.
+Anyone exhibiting symptoms associated with COVID-19 should not be present in a CVES facility.
 Please follow NYSDOH and Local DOH guidance.

+- □ Information will be provided to the student if they are sent home

+- o CVES Return to School procedures

-- Information should be provided to the student if they are sent home - NYSDOH COVID-19 Fact Sheet - o Healthcare locations and testing resources - Notification to Local DOH of where contact may have occurred between people - Local DOH will want to know where positive cases are located (different county communication)
+- o NYSDOH COVID-19 Fact Sheet

+- Healthcare locations and testing resources

+- □ Notification to Local DOH of where contact may have occurred between people